avatar-kaleb/kalebmckelvey-site/blog/designing-data-intensive-application-summary.md

 The book recommends thinking through your software designs and finding ways to keep systems in check, such as monitoring the length of messages in a queue and the rate at which they are being released - are they being processed at an adequate speed?
 If not, throw some type of error or alert so it can be preventively fixed.

+#### Human Errors

+Even though we are the creatures who design systems and keep them operable and have the best intentions, we are unreliable.
+Checklists can help us do better, but mistakes still happen.

+Martin Kleppman recommends combining the following to help with this:
+- Design systems that minimize opportunities for error and make it easy to do the right things
+- Decouple the places where people make the most mistakes from the places where they can cause failures
+- Test thoroughly at all places with all types of testing
+- Allow quick recovery from human errors
+- Set up detailed and clear monitoring - performance and error rates
+- Implement good management practices and training

+#### How Important is Reliability?

+When applications go down, productivity at the business suffers or users lose data (or money).
+It's our jobs as developers to help prevent that from happening, so I'd say very important :).

+I do agree with the author in mentioning that reliability in something like prototypes or proof of concepts isn't as important, since it most likely will be thrown away and re-written once proven.

 ### Scalability